-MicroStep-MIS intends to contribute in terms of operational improvement (OIs) – SDM-0207, particularly to Enablers: METEO-03c, METEO-04c.
-The main objective of LPS SR in this area is to participate in solutions regarding the provision of MET data to the controller including local weather for several remote aerodromes (e.g. make a fully automated MET system (automatic data processing from various sensors installed at remote aerodrome)).
+The main objective of MicroStep-MIS in this solution is provision of MET data to the controller including local weather for several remote aerodromes (e.g. make a fully automated MET system with omitting current drawbacks of such systems).

 Small airports, targeted within this technical solution named Advanced Automated MET System

 , are typical candidates for application of Remote Tower, and for the same reasons (it is difficult or too expensive to implement and staff a conventional manned facility), they often utilize automated weather observation (AUTOMETAR) instead of full meteorological observation (METAR).
 AUTOMETAR, in contrast to full METAR contains some weather elements reported in simplified form only and some are omitted completely.

 This technical solution is independent from usage of Remote Tower.
 Advanced Automated MET System

 can be advantageously used also with conventional Towers.
 The Advanced Automated MET System for Remote Airport will have two variants of technical solution:

 - Fully-Automated MET System – the system is collecting meteorological data from a number of sensors and cameras located at one or more remote aerodrome.
 These data are then processed automatically and presented directly to the Controller responsible, by means of a suitable HMI.